-(k) Investment income:
+(j) Investment income:

 Investment income earned on surplus current fund, capital fund, reserves and reserve funds (other than obligatory reserve funds which are comprised of development charges and gas tax), are reported as revenue in the period earned.
-Investment income earned on obligatory reserve funds is added to the fund balance and forms part of the deferred development charges balance.
+Investment income earned on obligatory reserve funds is added to the applicable fund balance and forms part of the deferred development charge and gas tax balances.